 If your left iliac vein is blocked, your LA Vascular Specialists provider might recommend bypass surgery.
 During bypass surgery, your provider uses surgical tools to reroute your blood through healthier veins.

-If you have May-Thurner syndrome and a blood clot, the team performs thrombolysis.
+If you have this syndrome and a blood clot, the team performs thrombolysis.
 During thrombolysis, your provider administers clot-busting medication through a catheter (a thin hollow tube).
 The medication causes the clot to break down, improving circulation to your legs.

 If you have deep vein thrombosis (DVT), your provider might also prescribe medication, like blood thinners or clot busters.